Parties have come a long way since jelly and ice cream and a few rounds of dead lions.

 Once the invites are given out, if you haven’t had a reply by 2 weeks before the party, don’t be afraid to chase up the parents for a response.

 The good news is you’ve done most of the organising.
-Now all that’s left is for you to sort out food, the birthday cake, decorations and party bags.
+Now all that’s left is for you to sort out food and birthday cake, decorations and party bags.
 This is a great opportunity to be creative and have lots of fun.
 Or if you want to save time and hassle you can simply go to any supermarket and party shop to get all you need.
 Your party entertainer may also offer these services.

 The big day is finally here and you may well be anxious about the thought of hosting a party for an army of 30 kids.
 Remember that is what the children’s entertainer is there for and they should take care of everything so relax and enjoy it.
 All you need to do is get to the hall, put up the decorations and prepare the food.
 Ask a friend to help you so you share the work load.